-Islamic Corporation For The Development Of The Private Sector (ICD) Strengthens Partnership With Coris Bank International Benin Through EUR 25 Million Shariah-Compliant Line Of Financing To Boost Small And Medium Enterprises (SME) Development
+Islamic Corporation for the Development of the Private Sector (ICD) Strengthens Partnership with Coris Bank International Benin through EUR 25 Million Shariah-Compliant Line of Financing to Boost Small and Medium Enterprises (SME) Development

-The Islamic Corporation for the Development of the Private Sector (ICD) ( ), the private sector arm of the Islamic Development Bank (IsDB) Group, and Coris Bank International Benin (CBI Benin) have signed a EUR 25 million (16.4 billion CFA) Shariah-compliant Line of Financing (LOF) agreement.
+(MENAFN- News.Africa-Wire) The Islamic Corporation for the Development of the Private Sector (ICD) (), the private sector arm of the Islamic Development Bank (IsDB) Group, and Coris Bank International Benin (CBI Benin) have signed a EUR 25 million (16.4 billion CFA) Shariah-compliant Line of Financing (LOF) agreement.
 The four-year facility is designed to enhance access to finance for private sector enterprises in Benin, with a particular focus on small and medium-sized enterprises (SMEs).

 This strategic financing facility will enable CBI Benin to provide much-needed capital to SMEs and corporate clients across Benin, supporting the country's economic diversification efforts and private sector development.
 The facility is expected to create approximately 600 new jobs while benefiting a portfolio of seven SMEs and one corporate entity, in addition to supporting 13 existing jobs.